danilNil/SimpleInstagramApp/README.md

 SimpleInstagramApp
 ==================

-How to share image from your iOS app to Instagram by using AFNetworking
+How to share image from your iOS app to Instagram